 Scooper

 Your pet’s first week at home is crucial, and you should be prepared for some stress.
-It’s possible — perhaps even likely — that your pet will be highly anxious they’re introduced to their new home.
+It’s possible — perhaps even likely — that your pet will be highly anxious when they’re introduced to their new home.
 Just remember that your four-legged friend is entering an unfamiliar environment after a stretch of time in a stressful shelter, before which they might have faced an even more stressful situation.

 So give your new family member time.
 If things do go smoothly from the jump, fantastic!
-But if there are some initial behavioral problems, don’t panic, and definitely don’t return your pet without giving them a chance.
+But if there are some initial behavioural problems, don’t panic, and definitely don’t return your pet without giving them a chance.

 Likewise, you should keep the nerve-jangling to a minimum at home.
 Give your pet their own space — for one thing, you should make sure they’re not crowded by numerous family members looking to meet the new family pet.
 And you should be ready to give your furry friend their own space, whether in their crate or in a gated-off area of your home.